206Dorian/Quest-Uhhnns/README.md

 # JS-Coding-Quizz-
-timed code quiz game
+Timed Code Quiz Qame  "Quest-Uuhhnns"

 This was a very challenging project, I still need to fix a few things.

-Having said that I thought it would be fun to do a quiz about two of my favorite drag queens, Trixie Mattel and Katya from Rupauls Drag Race and their show called "Uuuhhhnnn", Hence the title "Quest-Uuhhnns".
+Having said that I thought it would be fun to do a quiz about two of my favorite drag queens, Trixie Mattel and Katya from Rupauls Drag Race and their show called "Uuuhhhnnn", hence the title "Quest-Uuhhnns".
 Before I add too much information or images of them I am looking into what I need to add to my license section.

 Stay Tuned for more updates and bug fixes this week!